Your students might still have the back-to-school giggles, but already you may be feeling the pressure of state deadlines creeping in.

 Have a system in place to track everything you do.
 Better yet, adopt a software solution to automate scoring and better manage the entire SGO process.

-For example, OnCourse Student Growth makes it painless for staff to create goals, upload assessments, align to standards, and submit for administrative review.
+For example, OnCourse Student Growth add-on makes it painless for staff to create goals, upload assessments, align to standards, and submit for administrative review.
 You can enjoy an intuitive system aligned to the state’s procedural and reporting guidelines.